smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 ## Conclusion

-Perl has always been very remarkable about its documentation and tutorials—perhaps being too wordy at times—but clearly they are developer-friendly.
+Perl has always been very remarkable about its documentation and tutorials — perhaps being too wordy at times — but clearly they are developer-friendly.

 Hopefully this article makes a case for Perl that is convincing and